Welfare Mixes and Financial Outcomes of Young People at University: a comparison of student lives in England, Italy and Sweden

-This seminar will present the findings from ‘Student Lives in Crisis’ (Policy Press, 2016): a mixed method comparative research involving 84 young people at university, conducted across 6 cities in England, Italy and Sweden.
+This seminar presented the findings from ‘Student Lives in Crisis’ (Policy Press, 2016): a mixed method comparative research involving 84 young people at university, conducted across 6 cities in England, Italy and Sweden.

-The presentation will focus on the relationship between young people’s welfare mixes (their access to family, state and market sources across countries) and their financial circumstances.
+The presentation focussed on the relationship between young people’s welfare mixes (their access to family, state and market sources across countries) and their financial circumstances.

-It will discuss, in particular, the dynamics of reproduction of inequalities amongst young people and the role of national student support policies (in particular in the UK vs the other case-studies) in reinforcing/limiting existing inequalities.
+It discussed, in particular, the dynamics of reproduction of inequalities amongst young people and the role of national student support policies (in particular in the UK vs the other case-studies) in reinforcing/limiting existing inequalities.

-The last part of the seminar will revolve around the presentation of future research plans regarding youth transitions from university to work.
+The last part of the seminar revolved around the presentation of future research plans regarding youth transitions from university to work.